-Schedule A, Part I Computation of Business Allocation Percentage for Aviation Corporations
+Schedule A, Part I Computation of Business Allocation Percentage for Aviation Corporations Line 112

-Line 108 - Enter the number of landings and takeoffs of an aircraft of an aviation corporation and the number of pickups and deliveries by the aircraft.
+Enter the number of landings and takeoffs of the aircraft of an aviation corporation and the number of pickups and deliveries by the aircraft.
 Arrivals and departures for maintenance, repair, refueling (where no debarkation or embarkation of traffic occurs), training, emergencies, and nonrevenue flights should not be included.

-Line 110 - Enter the weight, in tons, of revenue passengers (at 200 pounds per passenger) and revenue cargo first received as originating or connecting traffic or finally discharged at an airport.
+Enter the weight, in tons, of revenue passengers (at 200 pounds per passenger) and revenue cargo first received as originating or connecting traffic or finally discharged at an airport.

-Line 112 - Enter revenue from the transportation of revenue passengers and revenue property first received as originating or connecting traffic.
+Enter revenue from the transportation of revenue passengers and revenue property first received as originating or connecting traffic.